odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 This tutorial demonstrates how signed JSON Web Tokens (JWTs) can be used as [OAuth 2.0](https://oauth.net/2/) [Bearer Tokens](https://tools.ietf.org/html/rfc6750).

+In **authentication**, when the user successfully logs in using their credentials, a JSON Web Token will be returned.

 Please note that OAuth 2.0 is a **Authorization Framework** and not an [authentication protocol](https://oauth.net/articles/authentication/).

 Clients may use the HTTP Basic authentication scheme, as defined in [RFC2617](https://tools.ietf.org/html/rfc2617), to authenticate with the server.
 In this tutorial we will use a RESTful approach to implement the authentication protocol.

 ## Limitations